joseywallace/joseywallace.github.io/about.md

 ## Student
 <div class="box">
   <p>
 At Texas A&M I graduated with a PhD in Nuclear Engineering in 2016 and did a double degree in Nuclear Engineering and Physics in undergrad.
-However, since finishing my PhD I have continued learning through online platforms such as Coursera and Edx.
-In the coming Spring, I plan to start classes in Georgia Tech's Online Masters of Science Computer Science (OMSCS).
-The flexibility of online courses has put the power of learning back into the students hands by eliminating the obstacels such as fixed time schedules and high cost.
+However, since finishing my PhD I have continued learning through online platforms such as Coursera, Edx, and Udacity.
+I am currently working towards a Masters degree in Computer Science with a specialization in Machine Learning through Georgia Tech.
   </p>
 </div>